Skip to main content

 Description

-CVE-2025-15057 is a high-severity stored Cross-Site Scripting (XSS) vulnerability in the SlimStat Analytics WordPress plugin (versions up to 5.
-3. 3).
-It arises from improper input sanitization and output escaping of the 'fh' (fingerprint) parameter, allowing unauthenticated attackers to inject malicious scripts.
-These scripts execute when an administrator views the Real-time Access Log report, potentially compromising admin accounts and site integrity.
-The vulnerability has a CVSS score of 7.
-2, indicating significant risk without requiring authentication or user interaction.
-European organizations using SlimStat Analytics are at risk of targeted attacks that could lead to data leakage or administrative takeover.
-Mitigation involves updating the plugin once a patch is available, applying strict input validation, and restricting admin access to trusted users.
-Countries with high WordPress adoption and significant use of SlimStat Analytics, such as Germany, the UK, France, and the Netherlands, are most likely affected.
+CVE-2025-15057 is a stored cross-site scripting (XSS) vulnerability in the SlimStat Analytics WordPress plugin up to version 5.
+3. 3.
+It arises from improper sanitization and escaping of the 'fh' (fingerprint) parameter, allowing unauthenticated attackers to inject malicious scripts.
+These scripts execute when an administrator views the Real-time Access Log report.
+The vulnerability has a high severity score of 7.
+2 and impacts confidentiality and integrity without affecting availability.
+No official patch or fix information is currently available.

 AI-Powered Analysis